phu0ngng/nccl/doc/source/usage/bufferreg.rst

 On the other hand, to enable the *Local* based buffer registration for NVLS, users have to comply with the following requirements:

- * The buffer is allocated through :c:func:`ncclMemAlloc` or qualified allocator (see :ref:`mem_allocator`).
+ * The buffer is allocated through :c:func:`ncclMemAlloc` or a qualified allocator (see :ref:`mem_allocator`).
  * Register buffer with :c:func:`ncclCommRegister` before calling collectives for each rank.
- * Call NCCL collectives as usual but similarly keep the offset to the head address of the buffer same for each rank.
+ * Call NCCL collectives as usual but similarly keep the offset to the head address of the buffer the same for each rank.

 Registered buffers will be deregistered when users explicitly call :c:func:`ncclCommDeregister`.
 Here is a local based buffer registration example: